MasterAI-EAM/Darwin/README.md

 python inference.py <your path to darwin-7b>
 ```

 Please note, the inference requires at least 10GB of GPU memory for Darwin 7B.
-We are working on a Colab version of the demo.

 ## Fine-tuning
 To further fine-tune our Darwin-7b with different datasets, below is a command that works on a machine with 4 A100 80G GPUs.